What Attracts Cockroaches to Your Home (And How to Stop Them)

 When to Call a Professional

-While prevention goes a long way, sometimes you need professional help.
-Here are signs it’s time to call a pest control company:
+Prevention goes a long way, but sometimes you need professional help.
+Here are signs it’s time to call:

-• Seeing roaches during the day (indicates a large population)
+• Seeing roaches during the day (means a large population)

 • Finding roach droppings or egg cases

-• Noticing a musty odor in certain areas
+• Noticing a musty smell in certain areas

 • DIY treatments aren’t working

-• You have a sensitive household member with allergies or asthma
+• Someone in your household has allergies or asthma

 At Better Termite & Pest Control, we’ve served the DC metro area for over 57 years.
 Our team of registered technicians uses targeted, EPA-approved products.
-We focus on a comprehensive approach that addresses the root causes of infestation—not just the visible roaches.
+We focus on a full approach that addresses the root causes of the problem, not just the visible roaches.

-If you’re dealing with cockroaches in Alexandria, Bethesda, Fairfax, or anywhere in our service area, we can help identify what’s attracting them and develop a customized treatment plan.
+If you’re dealing with cockroaches in Alexandria, Bethesda, Fairfax, or anywhere in our service area, we can help figure out what’s drawing them in and build a custom treatment plan.

 Take Action Today

-Cockroaches aren’t just a nuisance—they can carry bacteria that cause health issues and trigger allergies and asthma, especially in children.
-The sooner you address what’s attracting them, the easier it is to keep them out.
+Cockroaches aren’t just a nuisance.
+They can carry bacteria that cause health issues and trigger allergies and asthma, especially in children.
+The sooner you address what’s drawing them in, the easier it is to keep them out.

 Start with the prevention tips above.
-If you’re seeing signs of an infestation, don’t wait for it to get worse.
+If you’re seeing signs of a problem, don’t wait for it to get worse.
 Call us at 703-683-2000 or email info@bettertermite.com for a thorough inspection.
 We have over 1,000 five-star reviews and 300 years of combined team experience.
-We’re here to help you reclaim your home from these pests.

 Frequently Asked Questions